Friday, December 9, 2016

 "This is the noble truth of the cessation of dukkha: it is the remainderless fading away and cessation of that same craving, the giving up and relinquishing of it, freedom from it, nonreliance on it."

-"This is the noble truth of the way leading to the cessation of dukkha: it is the Noble Eightfold Path; that is, right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness and right concentration."
+"This is the noble truth of the way leading to the cessation of dukkha: it is the Noble Eightfold Path; that is, right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration."

 Cessation of suffering, it is said, is the cessation of all the unsatisfactory experiences and their causes in such a way that they can no longer occur again.
 It's the removal, the final absence, the cessation of those things, their non-arising.
-One can easily understand why Dr. Ambedkar didn’t give much importance to the cessation and Noble Eightfold Path.
-He asks rightly, if suffering is the base of the philosophy of this religion and which cannot promise any pleasure or hope then why at all this religion is needed?.
+One can easily understand why Dr. Ambedkar didn’t give much importance to the cessation and the Noble Eightfold Path.
+He asks rightly, if suffering is the base of the philosophy of this religion and which cannot promise any pleasure or hope, then why at all this religion is needed?.

 Dr. Ambedkar questions whether these principles are original tenets of Buddhism or later additions made by the unknown Bhikkhu’s?
-(Monks)
+(Monks)?

 No comments: